sammy-cool/sammy-cool/README.md

 </p>

 I am a developer who is passionate about stuff like deep learning and data science.
-Few tech that I enjoy working in are Python, C++, Plotly-Dash, PyTorch, and  AWS.
-I am actively looking for opportunities in Data Science.
-Recently, I have just started with tech-blogging!
+Few tech that I enjoy working in are Javascript

 - 👨🏽‍💻 Currently working, learning and growing my skillset in deep learning, competitive coding, data structures and algorithms.
 - 🤝 Open for collaborations in deep learning, analytics and data science.